rkaunismaa/Transformer-Showcase/README.md

 ### 11:53am

 The [model.py](https://github.com/karpathy/nanoGPT/blob/master/model.py) code found in [nanoGPT](https://github.com/karpathy/nanoGPT) bears a striking similarity to the code found in [The Annotated Transformer](https://github.com/harvardnlp/annotated-transformer).

+### 5:08pm

+Studying the Shakespeare example in the nanoGPT code base because I want to try to implement something like that here.